SEPTEMBER 26- TODAY’S READING FROM THE ONE YEAR BIBLE- ISAIAH 48:12- 50:11; EPHESIANS 4:17-32; PSALMS 69:1-18; PROVERBS 24:5-6

 Chapter 50:4 -11 presents Christ in relationship to His Father, and Chapter 51:1- 52:12 presents Christ in relationship to Israel.

 The Messiah will raise up the tribes of Jacob and restore the preserved ones of Israel, but the Lord says that He will also be a light to (and of) the nations (Gentiles) (Isaiah 49:6).

-His perfect obedience on behalf of His people will be the means whereby the people can keep their covenant commitment to God and restore them as heirs to the promise.
+The Messiah’s perfect obedience on behalf of His people will be the means whereby the people can keep their covenant commitment to God and be restored as heirs to the promise.

 Through the work of the Messiah, the LORD will make a way where there was no way.
 He will raise up a highway whereby the Gentiles will have access to God.

 God’s favor shown to the Gentiles by no means indicates He is abandoning Israel.

 Isaiah 49:14-16 14 But Zion said, “The LORD has forsaken me, And the Lord has forgotten me.”
 15 “Can a woman forget her nursing child and have no compassion on the son of her womb?
 Even these may forget, but I will not forget you.
 16 “Behold, I have inscribed you on the palms of My hands; Your walls are continually before Me.

 Salvation is of the Jews (John 4:22).
 When Jesus and His disciples launched His Messianic ministry, they went to the Jew first (Matthew 10:5-6; 15:24; Luke 24:44-49; Acts 3:25-26).
 The Apostle Paul spoke of the gospel being to the Jew first (Romans 1:16).
 Only after Paul and Barnabas had ministered to the Jews first in the synagogues did they turn to focusing their ministry on the Gentiles (Acts 13:46-47).